 Item Purpose Entry Explanation NAV/ entries used by FAA Radius-to-Fix (RF) capability Z1 RNP-capable flight is authorized for Radius-to-Fix operations.
 Fixed Radius Transitions (FRT) Z2 RNP-capable flight is authorized for Fixed Radius Transitions.
 Time of Arrival Control (TOAC) Z5 RNP-capable flight is authorized for Time of Arrival Control.
 Advanced RNP (A-RNP) P1 Flight is authorized for A-RNP operations.
 Helicopter RNP 0.3 R1 Flight is authorized for RNP 0.3 operations (pertains to helicopters only).
 RNP 2 Continental M1 Flight is authorized for RNP 2 continental operations.
 RNP 2 Oceanic/Remote M2 Flight is authorized for RNP 2 oceanic/remote operations.
 COM/ entries used by FAA N/A N/A The FAA currently does not use any entries in COM/.
-DAT/ entries used by FAA Capability and preference for delivery of pre-departure clearance Priority number followed by: FANS FANSP Entries are combined with a priority number, for example; 1FANS2PDC means a preference for departure clearance delivered via FANS 1/A; with capability to also receive the clearance via ACARS PDC.
-PDCVOICE FANS = FANS 1/A DCL , GIGE FANSP = FANS 1/A+ DCL PDC = ACARS PDC VOICE = PDC via voice (no automated delivery) SUR/ entries used by FAA Req.
+DAT/ entries Capability and preferused by FAA ence for delivery of blue and preferused by FAA ence for delivery of Priority number followed by: FANS FANSP Entries are combined with a priority number, for example; 1FANS2PDC means a preference for departure clearance delivered via FANS 1/A; with capability to also receive the clearance via ACARS PDC.
+PDCVOICE FANS = FANS 1/A DCL 1 3132 FANSP = FANS 1/A+ DCL PDC = ACARS PDC VOICE = PDC via voice (no automated delivery) SUR/ entries used by FAA Req.
 Surveillance Performance RSP180 Aircraft is authorized for Required Surveillance Performance RSP180 RSP400 Aircraft is authorized for Required Surveillance Performance RSP400 ADS-B A2 Aircraft has 1090 MHz Extended Squitter ADS-B compliant with RTCA DO-260B (complies with FAA requirements) A2 Aircraft has 978 MHz UAT ADS-B compliant with RTCA DO-282B (complies with FAA requirements)